gavin1611/ContactForm/README.md

 This project uses slim micro framework for quick routing libraries.
-And building a scalable application in the short time period of a day.
+And building a scalable application in a short time period of a day.

 To run this project please download Apache, PHP and MySQL(optional) if database is needed.